-The Annual Meeting of Stockholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 4, 2018, at 12:00 noon local time, for the following purposes:
+The Annual Meeting of Stockholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held on May 6, 2022, at 12:00 noon local time, for the following purposes:

-- (1) To elect two directors to serve terms expiring at the 2021 Annual Meeting and until successors are elected and qualified; - (2) To ratify the selection of Jones Simkins LLC as the Company's independent public accounting firm for the year ending December 31, 2018; - (3) To hold an advisory vote on the Company's executive compensation program; and - (4) To vote on a shareholder proposal requesting that the Company adopt a majority voting standard in uncontested director elections.
+- (1) To elect one director to serve a term expiring at the 2025 Annual Meeting and until a successor is elected and qualified; - (2) To ratify the selection of Haynie & Company as the Company's independent public accounting firm for the year ending December 31, 2022; and - (3) To hold an advisory vote on the Company's executive compensation program.

-UTMD's Board of Directors recommends a vote "FOR" the nominated directors, whose backgrounds are described in the accompanying Proxy Statement, "FOR" the ratification of Jones Simkins and in support of the Company's executive compensation program, and "AGAINST" the shareholder proposal.
+UTMD's Board of Directors recommends a vote "FOR" the nominated director, whose background is described in the accompanying Proxy Statement, "FOR" the ratification of Haynie & Company and in support of the Company's executive compensation program.

-Only stockholders of record at the close of business on March 2, 2018 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on March 4, 2022 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.

-This Proxy Statement and form of proxy are being first furnished to stockholders of the Company on approximately April 3, 2018.
+This Proxy Statement and form of proxy are being first furnished to stockholders of the Company on approximately April 15, 2022.

-THE ATTENDANCE AT AND/OR VOTE OF EACH STOCKHOLDER AT THE ANNUAL MEETING IS IMPORTANT, AND EACH STOCKHOLDER IS ENCOURAGED TO ATTEND.
+THE VOTE OF EACH STOCKHOLDER AT THE ANNUAL MEETING IS IMPORTANT, AND EACH STOCKHOLDER IS ENCOURAGED TO SUBMIT ITS PROXY.